MohammadFakhreddin/cpp_standalone_node_builder/readme.md

 I wrote this code to write c++ code without need for visual studio and xCode to run them

 ## TODO
-I have to create makefile instead of running from command line in feature
+I have to create makefile instead of running from command line in future